 What is excluded from an income protection insurance policy for nurses?

 Existing and ongoing medical conditions could be excluded, so that includes anything you have sought medical advice or treatment for in the last 5 years.
-However, you should always remember that a policy exclusion doesn't have to be permanent and so there is nothing stopping you challenging a policy exclusion further down the line.
+However, you should always remember that a policy exclusion doesn't have to be permanent and so there is nothing stopping you from challenging a policy exclusion further down the line.
 If you have made a full recovery and have had no symptoms or treatment for an extended period of time, then an insurance company may be happy to remove the exclusion.
-Policy exclusions are dealt with on a case by case basis and there is no guarantee that you will be successful.
+Policy exclusions are dealt with on a case-by-case basis and there is no guarantee that you will be successful.

 Standard policy exclusions on income protection for nurses policies include any claims arising from self-inflicted injuries and illnesses or any injuries caused by misuse of alcohol or drugs.